yeagerist-123/Riscv-Soc-Tapeout-week0/README.md

 - If you need a virtual machine, download and install VirtualBox:
   [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-  refer section 2 first 5 vidoes of https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/ to open a terminal write below code in it
+  refer section 2 first 5 vidoes of https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/ to open a terminal and follow the next steps(NOTE:Only for people using virtual box)

-If you're using Ubuntu in VirtualBox, you might need to resize the window to fit your screen:
+Now if you're using Ubuntu in VirtualBox, you might need to resize the window to fit your screen:

 ```bash
 sudo apt update